AndersDeath/diary2/000-current.md

 # 13 August - Sunday - Yerevan - 318 day of immigration

 The day was nice, I did a lot of things.
 I returned the car to the rental company, visited my barber, and so.
 Today is out wedding anniversary.
 WE are a family for two years today.
 It's very cool moment I would say.
 I also wrote some code and read book.
 I tried to be calm and just had a rest.
 I need to have a reboot.
 My mind is tiered, body doesn't work well.
 I have same waste fat in body and so.
+I also stopped practice meditation that is a shame.